Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 Passported Benefits in Wales cover areas such as Health, Housing, Higher Education Student Support, Schools (including Free School Meals, School Uniform Grant, and help with paying for school residential trips), Transport, and Energy.

-Under the pilot, recipients will still receive any Welsh benefits that they would be entitled to had they not been on the pilot.
+Under the pilot, recipients still receive any Welsh benefits that they would be entitled to had they not been on the pilot.

 Is the payment reducing DWP costs in Wales for those who would otherwise receive Universal Credit?